canonical/netbox/docs/configuration/miscellaneous.md

 Default: `https://maps.google.com/?q=` (Google Maps)

 This specifies the URL to use when presenting a map of a physical location by street address or GPS coordinates.
 The URL must accept either a free-form street address or a comma-separated pair of numeric coordinates appended to it.
+Set this to `None` to disable the "map it" button within the UI.

 ---